 GAOE: Workers Compensation

 The district will participate in workers compensation as required by current statute.
-The combined workers' compensation benefits and salary received under allowed paid leave, shall not exceed one full day's pay.
+The combined workers compensation benefits and salary received under allowed paid leave shall not exceed one full day's pay.
 Employees covered by the negotiated agreement are referenced to that document.

 All employees of the district shall be covered by workers compensation.
 Workers compensation coverage is provided for all employees regardless of assignment, length of assignment, and/or hours worked per day.
 Benefits are for personal injury from accident or industrial diseases arising out of and in the course of employment in the district.

 The workers compensation plan will provide coverage for medical expenses and wages to the extent required by statute to those employees who qualify; however, the amount of workers compensation benefits and paid leave benefits shall not exceed a regular daily rate of pay.
+An employee using paid leave in combination with workers compensation will be charged for one full or partial day of paid leave, as provided for in the applicable leave policy or the negotiated agreement, for each day of absence until the employee's paid leave is exhausted.

 Any employee who is off work and receiving workers compensation benefits shall be required to provide the designated workers compensation coordinator with a written doctor's release before the employee is allowed to return to work.
-In addition, should the employee be released to return to work by a doctor and fail to do so, all benefits under paid leave shall be ended and those benefits under workers compensation shall be restricted as provided by current statute.
+In addition, should the employee be released to return to work by a doctor and fail to do so, all benefits under paid leave shall terminate, and those benefits under workers compensation shall be restricted as provided by current statute.

-Whenever an employee is absent from work and is receiving workers compensation benefits due to a work-related injury or is receiving district paid disability insurance, the employee may use available paid leave to supplement the worker compensation or district paid disability insurance payments.
+Whenever an employee is absent from work and is receiving workers compensation benefits due to a work-related injury or is receiving district paid disability insurance, the employee may use available paid leave to supplement the workers compensation or district paid disability insurance payments.
 Workers compensation benefits and FMLA benefits provided in a board approved plan shall run concurrently if both are applicable.

 In no event shall the employee be entitled to a combination of workers compensation benefits, district paid disability insurance, and salary in excess of his/her full salary.
 Available paid leave may be used for this purpose until 1) available paid leave benefits are exhausted; 2) the employee returns to work; 3) the employee is released by the medical provider and a position is offered by the employer, but the employee declines to return to work; or 4) employment is terminated.
-Paid leave shall be calculated on a prorata amount equal to the percentage of salary paid by the district.
+Paid leave shall be calculated on a pro rata amount equal to the percentage of salary paid by the district.

 Testing